ThePhD/future_cxx/technical specification/C - defer/defer.typ

 }
 ```

-#example() All the expressions and statements of an enclosing block are evaluated before executing defer statement#index[defer statement]s, including any conversions#index[conversions].
-After all defer statement#index[defer statement]s are executed, the block is then exited.
+#example() All the expressions and statements of an enclosing block are evaluated before executing defer statements#index[defer statement], including any conversions#index[conversions].
+After all defer statements#index[defer statement] are executed, the block is then exited.

 ```c
 int main() {